 The Learning Plan will be prepared with the field instructor and will identify the outcomes that students will achieve each semester.
 A copy of the Learning Plan is to be submitted to the faculty advisor by the student.
-The student prepares the Learning Plan at the beginning of the

 COURSE ASSIGNMENTS